munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 over and over again.
 I feel like a marathon runner who's been watching his feet the whole time and didn't even notice when he stumbled over the finish line.

-## And Now What?
+## Now what?

-"Crafting Interpreters" is complete now.
+*Crafting Interpreters* is complete now.
 I had to stop here for a minute and look at that sentence.
 I've been working on this book every day for around 1,400 days.
 I can't *wait* to take a break.
 So that's the next step.
 My plan was to finish the book right before spring break and enjoy a week on the beach with family.

 That beach trip went the way of so many other plans in early 2020, but I still intend to take a long break.
 I don't know if you noticed, but we all have a lot